 As one of 24 County arts agencies established by the Maryland State Arts Council, the Allegany Arts Council receives annually more than one-third of its operating budget through the County Arts Development program.
 This funding provides operational and programmatic support to the organization, allowing it to meet its strategic objectives.

-As a Community Arts Development funding recipient, County arts agencies are expected to serve as funders in their own communities, supporting a broad range of creative endeavors.
-Annually, the Arts Council provides a portion of its funding to Arts in Education initiatives, and operates two grant funding programs.
+As a County Arts Development funding recipient, County arts agencies are expected to serve as funders in their own communities, supporting a broad range of creative endeavors.
+Annually, the Arts Council provides a portion of its funding to Arts in Education initiatives, and operates rotating grant programs.

-In 2020, the Arts Council funded more than $45,000 in general operation grants, creative placemaking grants, and individual artist relief grants.
+In the past two years, the Arts Council funded nearly $70,000 in general operation grants, creative placemaking grants, individual artist relief grants and emergency grants for organizations.

 General Operating Grants support the daily operations of arts agencies, and are intended to fill critical funding gaps which often limit arts organizations in paying professional staff, managing facilities or in pursuing capital improvements.
 Organizations are eligible to apply for a maximum of $3,500 annually and must provide a final grant report at the conclusion of the grant period.